 A “root canal” procedure is designed to clean out infected nerves and vessels in a tooth.
 The inside of the tooth is then filled with organic anti-bacterial inert material.
-Symptoms often present when root canal treatment may be necessary consist of spontaneous pain or throbbing, pain while biting or chewing, sensitivity to hot and cold, and severe decay
+Symptoms often present when root canal treatment may be necessary.
+This can consist of spontaneous pain or throbbing, pain while biting or chewing, sensitivity to hot and cold, and severe decay.

-Most often a prescription of antibiotics is necessary three (3) days prior to treatment to ensure the successful anesthetization of the infected tooth.
-If this prescription is followed, the root canal procedure will be virtually pain free.
+Usually, a prescription of antibiotics is needed three (3) days before treatment to ensure the successful anesthetization of the infected tooth.
+If this prescription is followed, the root canal procedure will be virtually pain-free.

 Delaying root canal therapy when deep tooth decay is present can cause serious damage and infection to the nerves and vessels inside the tooth.
-Pain usually worsens until one is forced to seek emergency dental attention.
+The pain usually worsens until one is forced to seek emergency dental attention.
 Antibiotics alone will not eliminate this type of infection.
-Without treatment, the infection will spread, bone around the tooth will begin to degenerate, and painful swelling will occur.
-This severe infectious condition may be life threatening.
-The only alternative is extraction of the tooth; which can cause surrounding teeth to shift, resulting in an irregular bite.
-Although an extraction is initially less expensive, the space left behind will require a dental implant or a bridge, which is more expensive than root canal therapy.
+Without treatment, the infection will spread, the bone around the tooth will begin to degenerate, and painful swelling will occur.
+This severe infectious condition may be life-threatening.
+The only alternative is tooth extraction; which can cause surrounding teeth to shift, resulting in an irregular bite.
+Although extraction is initially less expensive, the space left behind will require a dental implant or a bridge, which is more expensive than root canal therapy.
 Keeping your natural teeth is always best–root canal therapy can make this possible.

 A tooth with symptoms such as a dull ache, pain when chewing, lingering sensitivity to hot or cold, or spontaneous throbbing most often requires root canal therapy–commonly called “a root canal.”

 All decayed tooth structure and the nerve tissue that fills the inside of the tooth is removed.
 The root canals are then enlarged to allow for irrigation with anti-bacterial medicine.